3mdeb/news-and-ideas/blog/content/post/2021-04-22-what-is-yocto.md

 customized operating systems, that can be adjusted to your hardware and it's purpose.
-The customization is based on a Layer Model that allows for combining related metadata and isolate information for multiple architecture builds according to their related functionality that can be furhter added flexibly, as required.
+The customization is based on a Layer Model that allows for combining related metadata and isolate information for multiple architecture builds according to their related functionality that can be further added flexibly, as required.

 ## Why Yocto Project is the solution?